stap-server(8) — Linux manual page

 The trustworthiness of a given systemtap compile server can not

-authority issuing systemtap compile server certificates.
-This is
+ity issuing systemtap compile server certificates.
+This is not

-certificates.
-In this context, establishing a given server as
+cates.
+In this context, establishing a given server as trusted by

-trusted by a given client means adding that server's certificate
+a given client means adding that server's certificate to the

 (stap-server) is automatically generated and installed.
 This